vishalsachdev/PythonForClass/README.md

 ## On Cloud
 - Free
 Good for shorter projects, and some offer team collaboration features.
 Several free Google and Microsoft and others.
 One of the best comparison of six free options, is at https://www.dataschool.io/cloud-services-for-jupyter-notebook/ .
 From my perspective, the most important criteria is that the free option should be the following

-1. compatible or portable to an on device install or another cloud providers( Kaggle fails here, but it is a great option)
+1. The Cloud interface should either be a pure open source experience(or close enough), so that students can transfer that learning on to their own installs on device.
+If the interface is significantly different, it should allow for a python notebook download .
+Kaggle fails here, but it is a great option.
+Some platforms for learning python, such as Dataquest.io, allow for a python notebook export.
-2. reasonable memory/disk space
+2. Reasonable memory for processing and disk space for data

 Wishlist
 1. pure jupyter experience